 In 2020, Jackson was chosen as the recipient of the LOUD Business LGBTQ+ Scholarship Award, one of fifteen filmmakers in the Vancouver International Film Festival’s Catalyst Mentorship Program, and one of ten production trainees out of over 60,000 applicants in celebrity Ryan Reynold’s Group Effort Initiative.
 In 2021, they are excited to embark on a BC Arts Council mentorship with Netflix and SYFY series writer-director Karen Lam, share their stories on wide-ranging panels and podcasts, and work as a Reel Youth facilitator with the queer intergenerational Troublemakers Filmmaking Program.

 Jackson continues to be an active and playful cultivator of process, creativity, and mindfulness.
 They dedicate their life to building community while reclaiming spiritual connection, joy, and self-worth back from colonized ideas.

 Jackson is a graduate of Queen’s University, the National University of Singapore, and The University of the State of New York.
-Jackson is also a MEC Outdoor Nation Ambassador, and works with the brand to express their radically loving relationship with the land through a variety of media.
+Connect with Jackson on Instagram, Twitter, Youtube, and Facebook @sonofjacky or by emailing firstname.lastname@example.org.